(CNN) — The primary joy of a bicycle is that, in its purest form, it's little more than a highly efficient way of walking.

 Just grab the bike, climb aboard and pedal swiftly to the shop, the bar or wherever.

-Here's a selection of fantastic rides from around the world that take anything from a day to several months to complete.
+Here are seven fantastic rides from around the world that take anything from a day to several months to complete (um, don't forget the anti-chafe cream):

 Whether or not the 800 kilometers (500 miles) between the Tibetan city of Lhasa and the Nepalese border is the planet's most beautiful ride depends on your idea enjoyment of sometimes bleak high-altitude vistas.